table of contents

 Here’s how these medications work to lower blood pressure and how they impact sexual function.

 Angiotensin-converting enzyme inhibitors (known as ACE inhibitors for short) are commonly used to lower blood pressure in patients with hypertension.
-ACE inhibitors block a key enzyme that is involved in the creation of angiotensin II, a hormone that raises blood pressure.
-Less angiotensin II in the body means lower blood pressure (Herman, 2020).
+ACE inhibitors block a key enzyme involved in creating angiotensin II, a hormone that raises blood pressure.
+Less angiotensin II in the body means lower blood pressure (Herman, 2022).

-Some of the most common examples of ACE inhibitors are (FDA-a, 2015):
+Some of the most common examples of ACE inhibitors are (FDA, 2015):

 - Enalapril/enalaprilat (brand name Vasotec)